 Since Jesus said this, we know it is true.
 We also understand how difficult it is to place ourselves in God’s hands and not worry about money.
 But we must keep on making the effort to put finding the Kingdom of God in first place in our life.

-Sometimes devout Christians choose their job or where they live according to their material desires, without regard as to whether there is a good church in the area; or if they will have time and opportunity to worship God.
+Sometimes a devout Christian will choose his job or where he lives according to his material desires, without regard as to whether there is a good church in the area, or whether he will have time and opportunity to worship God.
 There are practical decisions we can make that facilitate our finding and entering the Kingdom of God.

-It may be true in America that the number one consideration is our material happiness, not our grasp of the Kingdom of God.
+I suspect that in America, the number one consideration is our material happiness, not our grasp of the Kingdom of God.
 I realize many people come from other countries so they can enjoy the material prosperity of America.
-When they get here they will discover that some of the basic aspects of a peaceful life are not present, as people strive to earn the money they need to survive.
+When they get here, they will discover that some of the basic aspects of a peaceful life are absent, as people strive to earn the money they need to survive.

 A materialistic society is not necessarily a happy society.
 Better to be in poorer circumstances and enjoy God’s peace than to live in nervous confusion in wealthier surroundings.
 There are many circumstances, such as a loving family, that are far more to be desired than having thousands of dollars in the bank.

 For the power of the wicked will be broken, but the LORD upholds the righteous.
-(Psalms 37:17)
+(Psalm 37:17)

 Notice the repeated emphasis about how God destroys the wicked and preserves the righteous.
-Therefore we do not have to fret ourselves about the evil that is prevailing in the places of power in America.
+Therefore we need not fret ourselves about the evil that is prevailing in the places of power in America.

 One of the great evils of the theology of Dispensationalism is the notion that the Christian Era is a sort of parenthesis among God’s covenants.
 What it means to be righteous was quite clear to believers under previous covenants, just as it is clear today to other religions and even the people of the world.

 But what it means to be righteous is not clear at all to Christian people.
-If you don’t believe me, ask a Christian friend how important it is that Christians live a righteous life.
+If you don’t believe me, ask a Christian friend how important it is that Christians live righteous lives.
 You may hear a confusing answer.

 Righteous behavior is one of the central topics of the Bible, as we find in the verse we are examining.
 “The Lord upholds the righteous.”

-Today a Bible teacher might inform us that it used to be true that people had to practice righteous behavior if the Lord was to uphold them, but no more.
-Now we are righteous by believing in Christ, and so the promise in the verse above no longer has to do with actual righteous behavior but applies only to those who believe in Christ.”
+Today, a Bible teacher might claim that “It used to be true that people had to practice righteous behavior if the Lord was to uphold them, but no more.
+Now we are righteous by believing in Christ, and so the promise in the verse above no longer requires actual righteous behavior, but applies only to those who believe in Christ.”
 A little reflection will demonstrate that this present belief is incorrect.

 - Does God uphold us when we are filled with unforgiveness and bitterness?